HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 ![](/Images/Tds/chapter4-build.png)

 *	**Build Output Path** – Sets the location TDS Classic will use to collect the files to be deployed or packaged.
-*	**Edit user specific configuration** – When this checkbox is checked, the user will edit the settings in the .user file instead of the project (.csproj) file.
+*	**Edit user specific configuration** – When this check box is checked, the user will edit the settings in the .user file instead of the project (.csproj) file.
 This allows developers to have specific settings for their local TDS Classic deployment that are different than other developers on the team without creating a configuration that is specifically for that user.

 <div class="panel">
  <div class="panel-header bg-lightBlue fg-white">